myidispg/StanceNet/README.md

 ## Use cases of this system.
 Body Pose Estimations had wide applications in AR, Robotics, Sports, Action Tracking etc.<br>
 **Animations**: I had this idea while watching a video about how the studio behind everyone's favourite movie Avengers Endgame turned the actor Josh Brolin into Thanos for the big screen.
 Here is a [link]https://www.youtube.com/watch?v=N2YTmooNR8E&t=166s) to the video.
 Seeing how the actors have to wear special body suits so that the camera can track their movements, it got me thinking, how about using Deep Learning to perform the same task.
 This would reduce the cost of the suits, make it easier for the actors and the crew and given that this system is using AI, it would be more robust to chanegs in body type, build etc. Hence, I came upon this paper and I implemented it in PyTorch.
-I have shared some demonstrations of the system on some images and videos above.
+I have shared some demonstrations of the system on some images and videos above.<br>
 **Robotics**: Instead of programming robots to perform specific movements, what if they could track humans around them and learn it from them.
-How cool would it be?
+How cool would it be?<br>
 **Action Tracking**: I am sure many of you will be familiar with Microsoft Kinect.
 They released this sensor to allow gamers to interact with their gaming devices and computers using gestures.
-Using this system, we could perform such tasks without the need of any special devices.
+Using this system, we could perform such tasks without the need of any special devices.<br>
 **Sports and Fitness**: I am an daily user of the Freeletics BodyWeight Training and Fitness App.
 They have this system where they show you videos of athletes performing exercises to tell you the correct pousture to maintain while doing an exercise.
 What if we could use the device's camera to track the pose of the user and tell them where they went wrong?
-This is very similar to what Google demonstrated with the Dance Like app in I/O 19.
+This is very similar to what Google demonstrated with the Dance Like app in I/O 19.<br><br>

+Apart from the above mentioned use cases, there are various other applications in the field of medial industry, activity tracking in security etc.